-- 2. During saw cutting, cover or barricade all nearby catch basins using control measures, such as filter fabric, straw wattles, and fine gravel dams, as necessary to keep slurry out of the storm drain system.
-When protecting a catch basin, ensure that the entire opening is covered. - 3.
+- 1. During saw cutting, cover or barricade all nearby catch basins using control measures, such as filter fabric, straw waddles, and fine gravel dams, as necessary to keep slurry out of the storm drain system.
+When protecting a catch basin, ensure that the entire opening is covered. - 2.
+Shovel, absorb, or vacuum saw-cut slurry during or immediately following saw-cutting.
+Pick up the residual waste slurry prior to opening the area to pedestrian or vehicular traffic or at the end of each working day, whichever is sooner.
+Do not use water to wash down saw-cut slurry or waste. - 3.
 If saw cut slurry enters catch basins, remove the slurry from the storm drain system immediately and report the spill to Stanford Maintenance Customer Service at 650-723-2281.